OrderLab/Arthas/analyzer/README.md

 Instrumented call to __arthas_addr_tracker_init in main Instrumented call to __arthas_addr_tracker_finish in main Instrumented 9 pmem instructions in total
+The hook GUID map is written to hello_libpmem-hook-guids.map
 ```

 For convenience, we'll automatically add "-lpmem" flag if the `-load-store`